I design and help facilitate the building of great digital experiences.

 In 2009-2010 I received Fulbright/ Nehru grant to travel and work in India.
 I conducted a year long project aimed at documenting street vendors and their temporary, mobile structures.

 Learn more about the Fulbright foundation:

-I curated the SCALE exhibit in the early 2011.
 Scale included 12 total artists and was shown at two galleries: The Space gallery in Pittsburgh, PA and the Trahern Gallery, at Austin Peay State University, TN.
-Scale’s artists explore the current and coming years of economic change which are forcing the world to reconsider definitions of lifestyle.
-What new practices, images, and modes of creativity will emerge as others become expensive, exclusive, or impractical?
-How will society communicate and share?
+Scale’s artists explore the economic downshift in fine arts productions and how it's shaped artists methods & lifestyles.

 Check out or download a PDF about this exhibit!